-The Notes will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Notes.
+The Obligations will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Obligations.
 Purchases will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive physical certificates representing their ownership interest in the Notes.
-Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Notes.
+Purchasers will not receive physical certificates representing their ownership interest in the Obligations.
+Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Obligations.
+The Bonds are subject to redemption prior to maturity as set forth herein.
 The Notes are not subject to redemption prior to maturity.

-The Notes are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale dated September 13, 2018.
-The issuance of the Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-It is anticipated that the Notes will be available for delivery on or about September 25, 2018, through the facilities of DTC in Jersey City, New Jersey.
+The Bonds are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale dated April 23, 2018.
+The Notes are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale dated April 23, 2018.
+The issuance of the Obligations is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
+It is anticipated that the Obligations will be available for delivery on or about May 9, 2018, through the facilities of DTC in Jersey City, New Jersey.